 I have always loved my occasional weekends at Gleneagles.
 We used to take the boys with us wen they were little, and they also loved the leisure centre and the outdoors hot tub.
 Other times we have enjoyed weekends for two with country walks and fine dining.This time it's just the two of us.
 We had a pleasant autumnal walk yesterday through the grounds where we saw several huge flocks of geese heading noisily south in v formations for the winter.
 After a delicious dinner last night we are relaxing by the pool on this sunny Sunday morning.

-Gleneagles feels like an elegant ship, sailing through the years with an ever changing clientele; a haven of elegance.
+Gleneagles feels to me like an elegant ship, sailing through the years with an ever changing clientele; a haven of elegance.

 South River Blues in the West End